 I spent weeks asking myself: Chase Sapphire Reserve vs. Preferred?
 Which one is better?

 Since I’ve now held both cards, I feel confident saying the Reserve is the better choice for frequent travelers.
 Here’s why.

 Here’s what else they have in common:

 Chase Ultimate Rewards points are some of the most valuable in the business.
-Rather than being tied to a single airline or hotel chain, you can transfer these points at a 1:1 ratio to a dozen travel partners:
+Rather than being tied to a single airline or hotel chain, you can transfer these points at a 1:1 ratio to a dozen partner loyalty programs:

 |AIRLINE TRAVEL PARTNERS|

 |Aer Lingus AerClub||British Airways Executive Club||Flying Blue AIR FRANCE KLM||Iberia Plus||JetBlue TrueBlue|

 |Singapore Airlines KrisFlyer||Southwest Airlines Rapid Rewards||United MileagePlus||Virgin Atlantic Flying Club|

 |HOTEL TRAVEL PARTNERS|

 As for differences, the Reserve is allegedly harder to qualify for than the Preferred.